 Want an English learning resource that’s new every single day?

+It’s fresh and current.
 Every day, there are new articles to read in the newspaper and reports to watch on TV.

-Learning English with the news will hold your attention while significantly improving your English skills.
+Breaking news, in-depth reports and innovative (new and original) stories will hold your attention while significantly improving your English skills.

 Many of them are designed specifically for English learners, while others are authentic media that native speakers already love.

-Why Learn English with News?
+Why Learn English Through News?

-News articles are written clearly and directly, making them perfect for learning new vocabulary.
+English news articles are written clearly and directly, making them perfect for learning new vocabulary.
 Similarly, TV news reports are always spoken with a clear, standard accent from the region (like the U.S., U.K., etc.).
 This will help boost your listening comprehension skills.

 We’ve split the guide below into four steps that’ll help you find and use English news for maximum learning.